- By Ian Bradley

 Executive coach as a confidant

-In a way, this is paradoxical since power, perks and pay all increase with organizational advancement, but not social support.
-The vital ability to talk to colleagues about problems and challenges diminishes with success often leaving C-level executives alone to wrestle with the problems of the company.
+It’s ironic that career advancement is associated with many perks including power of decision-making, salary, and maybe even the corner office, but not social support.
+The fact is that the vital ability to talk to colleagues about problems and challenges diminishes with success.
+Often, this leaves C-level executives alone to wrestle with self-doubts, challenges or even successes.

 In addition to bringing psychological solutions to workplace problems, my role as an executive coach involves being an important, and sometimes the only, confidant.
 This role is especially important with sensitive topics such as succession or major organizational change where careful preliminary planning is required before the issues can be expressed more directly in the workplace.

 Executive coaching like psychotherapy embeds specific interventions and techniques in a supportive and understanding relationship.